Risograph Printing

 Analogue Printing

 The Riso can also scan images to print.
-This. is great for drawings, mark making, collages and photos.
-You can choose different settings for a bitmap effect or for finely drawn lines.
+This is great for drawings, mark making, collages and images created using other print methods.
+You can choose different settings for a halftone effect or for finely drawn lines.

 The Riso can enlarge or decrease images.
-MAX size is 408mm x 209mm [ a bit smaller than A3 ]
+MAX size is 410mm x 287mm [ a bit smaller than A3 ]

 RECYCLED